Sharnitha/DependencyInjectionRepository/README.md

 ASP.NET Core supports the dependency injection (DI) software design pattern, which is a technique for achieving Inversion of Control (IoC) between classes and their dependencies.

-Through IOC container, we will achieve
+Through IOC container, we can achieve
   1. loosely coupled class
-  2. Manages lifetime of object
+  2. Managing lifetime of object
   3. injects dependencies to the class
   4. Easy to change the implementation
   5. Test driven development (TDD)